Superstar (Croatian TV series)

-Superstar Hrvatska (also stylized as SuperStar) is a Croatian singing reality competition television series, the most recent Croatian entry in the global Idol franchise.
-Judged by Tonči Huljić, Nika Turković, Severina and Filip Miletić, the series looks for a person with the best singing talent.
+Superstar is a Croatian reality television series based on the Idol franchise.
+Judged by Tonči Huljić, Nika Turković, Severina, and Filip Miletić, the series aims to look for a participant with the best singing talent.
 Superstar premiered on 23 September 2023 on RTL.
 The second season premiered on 28 September 2024.

 Background

-Superstar is one of several Croatian iterations based on the Idol format.
 Nova TV previously aired Hrvatski Idol, which ran for two seasons between 2004 and 2005.
-RTL, the same network that airs Superstar, previously aired Hrvatska traži zvijezdu (English: Star Search Croatia), which ran for three seasons between 2009 and 2011.
+RTL, the same network that airs Superstar, previously aired Star Search Croatia which ran for three seasons between 2009 and 2011.

 Production

 Applications for the first season were opened from December 2022 to May 2023.
 It was revealed that the winner of the first season will receive a €50.000 prize.
 The filming of the first season took place during Summer 2023.
 The first season was won by Hana Ivković.

 Applications for the second season opened on 9 December 2023, on the day the final episode of the first season was broadcast.
 The filming for the second season began in late June 2024.
 The second season was won by Karla Miklaužić.